-During SFY 04, six localities received grants ranging from \$15,000 to \$30,000 for development of GEMS programs.
-The programs were located in Charlottesville and support for existing programs in Alexandria, Farmville, Lenowisco, Pulaski and Richmond City.
+During SFY 04, six localities received grants ranging from \$15,000 to \$30,000.
+These funds were to support five existing programs located in Alexandria, Farmville, Lenowisco, Pulaski and Richmond City, and to develop one new program in Charlottesville.

 During the SFY 04 program, data was available for 112 participants.
 The achievements for those attending a GEMS program include: